 - Types of Electric Motors

-Alternating current motors are electric motors that are powered by this type of alternating current. convert electrical energy into mechanical energy.
+Alternating current motors are electric motors powered by alternating current.
+Description of the different types of engine.

 - Synchronous Motor

 Synchronous motors are a type of alternating current electric motor.
 Its speed is constant and depends on the frequency of the voltage.

 An asynchronous or induction motor is an electric motor whose speed of rotation of the rotor is different from that of the magnetic field of the stator.

 - Squirrel Cage Rotor